MargauxBarbier/Margaux.com/index.md

 ---
 layout: default
-title: Margaux Homepage
+title: Go To Margaux
-description: This is the description of the page
+description: Hi there, Thanks for visiting my page.
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.